Productivity is defined as a total output per one unit of a total input.

 - Listen to podcasts & videos at an increased speed (x2)

-- Make a habit of having a copy every document on the Cloud.
+- Make a habit of having a copy every document on the Cloud, whether it’s with Evernote (you can get a free month of Premium here) or Google Drive.
 Not only will you never lose them and will be able to access them from anywhere but it’ll also make sure they’re safe.

 - Listen to white noise and/or songs on repeat.
 This habit both helps you separate from your immediate environment but also allows you to get in the zone.